 Solomon (2006) argues that the key to collective decision - making better than other methods is that it is a more effective way to tap the wisdom of the crowd.
 A group decision determines group’s perspective from the group and brings together the data that each member of the group has.
 In this way, the speed of the group responding to all data is much faster than when making decisions individually.

 On the basis of Solomen, Wray (2014) made further research on the social epistemology of science, especially the understanding of cooperative research.
 According to his research, the benefits of teamwork arise when scientists try to evaluate the various proposals that have emerged and determine the action plan.
 This is one of the important reasons why collective decision-making is widely used in scientific researches, which increases the need for us to study it.

 Another researcher, Christos (2017), explored the collective wisdom of animal groups and found that larger groups tend to perform better when solving cognitive tasks than smaller or lonely groups.
 It is because larger groups are more likely to include better decision makers who can lead collective decision making in a good direction.

 Therefore, in our research, whether leaders appear in the collective decision-making process and how these leaders influence team decisions is one of the research questions.
 Zafeiris et al. (2017) studied teams that sought the best answers to questions and also demonstrated the importance of experts in collective decision making.
 They presented many independent sub-questions to the groups being tested and proved that the group with best results had at least one expert on each sub-question, Another less intuitive result of Zafeiris's research was that those groups who found the best solution need to be involved in areas beyond the questions they instructed to discuss.

 This indicates that in our research process, we need to consider whether the participants have some knowledge beyond the given problem, because the overall knowledge level of the tested group may affect the accuracy of the experimental results.

+Groupthink

 Janis (1972) researched policy decisions such as the Bay of Pigs invasion, the Cuban missile crisis and the escalation of the Vietnam War, and thus created the term "groupthink".
-The Oxford Dictionary of Politics and International Relations interprets groupthink as “Situation where committees, cabinets, or other groups make sub-optimal decisions, occurring when considerations of cohesiveness override a fully rational examination of the situation.”
+The Oxford Dictionary of Politics and International Relations interprets groupthink as:

+“Situation where committees, cabinets, or other groups make sub-optimal decisions, occurring when considerations of cohesiveness override a fully rational examination of the situation.”
 (Garrett W Brown et al., 2018).

 Janis (1997) believed that when people are involved in connected “in-groups”, groupthink is a way of thinking that they may use, and at that time they seek consensus without considering other ideas or actions.
-Later researchers also defined groupthink.
-For example, Shirey (2012) referred groupthink as “the tendency to seek collusion”; Yetiv (2003) argued that under groupthink, policymakers try to merge other perspectives rather than calculate and consider decisions.
+Other researchers also defined groupthink, for example, Shirey (2012) referred groupthink as “the tendency to seek collusion”.
+Yetiv (2003) argued that under groupthink, policymakers try to merge other perspectives rather than calculate and consider decisions.

-Janis proposed the famous groupthink model.
-In this model, he proposes five prerequisites that are considered necessary for collective thinking to occur:
+Janis proposed the famous groupthink model where he proposed five prerequisites necessary for collective thinking to occur:

 Strong cohesion between group members (always from co-operation);